Serving Clients in Dog Bite Injury Claims in Orlando, Florida

 However, animals don’t always act as expected, and a dog bite can be a painful, life-altering experience.
 These attacks can cause severe trauma to the brain, nerves, and vital organs.
 Dog bites to the face can require months, and even years, of reconstructive surgery.
 Unfortunately, children are often the most vulnerable to these attacks.

-If you or someone you love was attacked by a dog, call the experienced dog bite lawyers at Colling Gilbert Wright & Carter today at (407) 712-7300 for a free consultation.
-We serve clients throughout Florida, including Orlando, Tampa, Miami, and nearby areas.
+If you or someone you love was attacked by a dog, call the experienced dog bite lawyers at Colling Gilbert Wright today at (407) 712-7300 for a free consultation.
+We serve clients throughout Orlando and the state of Florida.

 Who is Liable for Dog Bites?